jtnystrom/Discount/README.md

 Discount counts k-mers by constructing super k-mers (supermers) and shuffling these into bins.
 Each bin corresponds to a minimizer, which is the minimal m-mer for some m < k in each k-mer, for some ordering of a minimizer set.

-The parameters `--minimizers` and `-m` have no effect on the final result of counting, but may impact performance.
-The minimizer set (universal hitting set) is used to split the input into bins.
+The selection of minimizers does not affect k-mer counting results, but can have a big effect on performance.
-Discount will automatically select the most appropriate set from the given directory.
+By default, Discount will use internal minimizers, which are packaged into the jar from the [resources/PASHA](resources/PASHA) directory.
+These are available for k >= 19, m= 9,10,11.
-A range of pre-generated sets for k >= 19 are included with Discount.

 We provide some additional minimizer sets at https://jnpsolutions.io/minimizers.
 You can also generate your own set using PASHA (described below).

-All example commands shown here accept multiple input files.
-The FASTQ and FASTA formats are supported, and must be uncompressed.
+To manually select a minimizer set, it is possible to point Discount to a file containing a set, or to a directory containing minimizer sets.
+For example:

+`
+./spark-submit.sh -m 10 --minimizers resources/PASHA/minimizers_55_10.txt -k 55 /path/to/data.fastq stats
+`

+In this case, minimizers have length 10 (m=10) and the supplied minimizer set will work for any k >= 55.

+If you instead supply a directory, the best minimizer set in that directory will be chosen automatically:

+`
+./spark-submit.sh -m 10 --minimizers resources/PASHA -k 55 /path/to/data.fastq stats
+`

+It is also possible (but less efficient ) to operate without a minimizer set, in which case all m-mers will become minimizers.
+This can be done using the `--allMinimizers` flag.
+Currently, this flag is must be used when k < 19 as we do not supply minimizer sets in that range:

+`
+./spark-submit.sh -k 17 --allMinimizers /path/to/data.fastq stats
+`

 ### Generating a universal hitting set

-Discount needs a compact universal hitting set (of m-mers) for optimal performance.
-Such sets determine what m-mers may become minimizers, which become bins.
-These sets are passed to Discount using the `--minimizers` argument.
+For optimal performance, compact universal hitting sets (of m-mers) should be used as minimizer sets.
 They may be generated using the [PASHA](https://github.com/ekimb/pasha) tool.
 Precomputed sets for many values of k and m may also be downloaded from the [PASHA website](http://pasha.csail.mit.edu/).